ISO 22301 Certification

 6. Ongoing Surveillance

-Annual surveillance audits maintain certification validity.
+Annual surveillance audits maintain certification validity within a three-year cycle.

 How Long Does ISO 22301 Certification Take?

-3–6 months for small organizations
+3–6 months for smaller organizations

 6–12 months for mid-sized organizations

-12+ months for complex, multi-site enterprises
+12+ months for multi-site or high-risk enterprises

-What are the Costs of ISO 22301 Certification ?
+What Are the Costs of ISO 22301 Certification?

 Costs generally include: